alyn232/Manual_Testing_Project_For_opencart.md/Manual_Testing_Project_For_OpenCart_.md

 <h4> 1.1.2 Entry criteria defined </h4>

+- It is necessary to have a thorough understanding of the application flow.
--Smoke test passed
+- Smoke test passed
--Testing environment is up and running
+- Testing environment is up and running
--Potential project risks are detected and mitigated
+- Potential project risks are detected and mitigated
+- Relevant data, such as user profiles, discount voucher codes, and credit card informations should be prepared and available for testing

 <h4> 1.1.3 Exit criteria defined </h4>

-- It is necessary to have a thorough understanding of the application flow.
 - The test plan document must be completed.
 - 95% of tests are passed
 - No Critical issues have Open status